DLR-AMR/t8code_JOSS/paper.md

 +================+===================+====================+========+===========+

 ![Runtimes on JUQUEEN of the different components of our DG prototype code coupled with `t8code`.
-Note that all features associated with dynamical mesh adaptation utilize only around 15\% of the total runtime largely independent of the number of processes.\label{fig:t8code_runtimes}
+Note that the operations associated with dynamical mesh adaptation (adapt, balance, partition, and ghost) utilize only around 15\% of the total runtime largely independent of the number of processes.\label{fig:t8code_runtimes}
-](pics/t8code_runtimes_2.png)
+](pics/t8code_runtimes_2.png){width="70%"}

 # Research Projects